 Do I need the Big Three Wiring Upgrade?

-In a previous article, we discussed some of the undesirable effects low voltage can cause, like headlight dimming and how to determine that voltage is the culprit.
+In a previous article, we discussed some of the undesirable effects low voltage can cause – like headlight dimming – and how to determine if low voltage is the culprit.
 The Big Three wiring upgrade is the first step to fixing some of these issues.

 Your car is made to efficiently utilize its stock electrical charging system.
 The factory wiring in your car is no different.
 It will provide sufficient current for the electrical components in the car.